gambol99/embassy/README.md

 #### **QuickStart**
 -------

-Take a look at the documentation showing a [CoreOS](https://github.com/gambol99/embassy/tree/master/docs) usage for a more complete example.
+Take a look at the documentation showing a [CoreOS](https://github.com/gambol99/embassy/tree/master/docs) usage for a more complete

 ### **Discovery Agents**
 -------